saionaro/smart-css-autocomplete/README.md

 Autocomplete CSS properties smarter - using an usage statistics instead of standard random.
 SCA just gather you CSS props usage statistics to sort props on the right order.

+## Attention

+For better experience we suggest to switch VS Code parameter `Text Editor` - `Suggest Selection` to 'first' option.
+In that case SCA will preselect the most used CSS property automatically.

 ## Installation

 Install through VS Code extensions.
 Search for `smart-css-autocomplete`